 Gangs and violence are not just urban problems.
 They quietly infest small towns, transform neighborhoods, and shatter lives.
 Most discussions frame gangs and violence through sterile statistics or sensationalized headlines from distant metropolises.
 What is the truth?
 Gangs can thrive in small towns too.
 Santa Paula, California presents a perfect case study.
 Behind its charming Main Street and scenic mountain views lies what locals have dubbed the “Snake Pit”—a breeding ground where gangs and violence have quietly grown for decades.
-This blog answers two questions: what percentage of gang arrests are for violent acts and what specifically are the violent acts gang members commit.
+More precisely, this blog answers two questions: what percentage of gang arrests are for violent acts and what specifically are the violent acts gang members commit.

 So if you want to understand how gangs are violent, you have to look at the gang members’ criminal records.